 The M2M authorization procedure controls access to resources and services by CSEs and AEs.
 This procedure requires that the originator has been identified to an M2M Authentication Function and mutually authenticated and associated with an M2M Service Subscription.
 Authorization depends on:

-The privileges set by the M2M Service Subscription associated with the originator (e.g. service/role assigned to the originator),
+The privileges set by the M2M Service Subscription associated with the originator (e.g. service/role assigned to the originator).

 These privileges are set-up based on the Access Control Policies associated with the accessed resource or service.
-They condition the allowed operations (e.g. CREATE) based on the originator’s privileges and other access control attributes (e.g. contextual attributes such as time or geographic location).
+They condition the allowed operations (e.g. CREATE) based on the originator's privileges and other access control attributes (e.g. contextual attributes such as time or geographic location).